 Stacie is an audio engineer who started her musical journey banging on pots and pans.
 A moment in her life has never passed where she wasn’t fascinated by sounds, and the feelings they can create in people.
-She has grown into a full-fledged multi-instrumentalist, audio-engineer, composer, and producer; formally studying sound-recording at Recording Arts Canada (RAC), graduating in late 2015.
+She has grown into a full-fledged multi-instrumentalist, audio-engineer, composer, and producer; formally studying sound-recording at Recording Arts Canada (RAC).

-She has always been fascinated by death.
-She lives her life acutely aware of how quickly existence can be taken from us; and strives to bring more joy into this world through her music.
+She has always been fascinated by death and has lived her life acutely aware of how quickly existence can be taken from us.
+This makes her strive to bring more joy into this world through her music.

 She produces her own music under the name “StacXion”, and creates music that’s a blend of metal, and EDM sub-genres.
 Her musical creations are fuelled by inspirations and memories from time spent with friends and family and creating something that will immortalize them forever.